 Your goal should be to have that number as close to 100% as possible.

-How can you increase your video completion rate?
+How can you increase your Youtube video completion rate and watch time?

 By doing these things: